threefoldtech/info_grid/src/dashboard/solutions/nodepilot.md

 - `Certified` flag to retrieve only certified nodes

 - Choose the location of the node
+   - `Region`
    - `Country`
    - `Farm Name`
 - Select a node to deploy your node-pilot instance on.

+> Or you can select a specific node with manual selection.

 - When using the [flist](https://hub.grid.tf/tf-official-vms/node-pilot-zdbfs.flist) you get a node pilot instance ready out-of-box.
 You need to get a public ipv4 to get it to works.